-If you lived in Poland instead of United States, you would:
+If you moved to Poland from the United States, you would:

 MAKE 60% LESS MONEY EVERY YEAR

 In United States, the GDP per capita is $52,800.00 per capita,

 while in Poland, that number is $21,100.00 per capita.

 In United States, you (on average) will live to approximately 79.56.

 In Poland, the average life expectancy is 76.65.